sancarbar/tensorflow-lite-vision-android/README.md

-# tensorflow-lite-vision-android
+# TensorFlow Lite Vision Android App
-Example of using TensorFlow lite on Android App to detect text and labels from an image.
+Example of using TensorFlow lite on an Android App to detect text and labels from an image.